SimpleDataLabsInc/prophecy-docs/docs/release_notes/2024/August_2024/August_2024.md

 ### Minor Improvements {#MinorImprovements3310}

+- **Fix with AI while saving Gems**: When saving a Gem, Data Copilot provides a one-click option to automatically resolve any diagnostic errors within the Gem.

 - **Auto describe Datasets**: We now automatically describe columns using interim data when you run your model and when you drop a Dataset from the Environment tab.

 - **Prevent unnecessary code changes**: Unnecessary code changes are no longer made for the following cases: